Table of contents

 The facts about the health of soy come practically only from interested circles (e.g. the food industry) and there is a lack of voices that also emphasize the disadvantages, especially the ecological ones.

 Can you lose weight with soy sauce?
-A 2019 study examined the physiological effects of soy sauce on nematodes ( Caenorhabditis elegans ).
+A 2019 study examined the physiological effects of soy sauce on nematodes ( Caenorhabditis elegans).
 It found that nematodes fed soy sauce gained less fat than the control group that received salt water.
 An earlier study from 2012 argued that salt promotes fat accumulation.
 However, the 2019 trial showed a reduced accumulation of fat in the nematodes' bodies despite the high salt content of soy sauce.
-Further research would be needed to determine the cause and evaluate the transferability of the results to humans.
+Further research is needed to determine the cause and evaluate the transferability of the results to humans.
 8

-The same study also showed that the nematodes responded with increased tolerance to oxidative stress and increased resistance to pathogens after consuming soy sauce.
+The same study also showed that the nematodes reacted with an increased tolerance to oxidative stress and showed an increased resistance to pathogens after consuming soy sauce.
 8

 Secondary plant substances

-Many of the health effects of soy sauce can be attributed to the secondary plant substances it contains (some from the soybean and others from fermentation with koji).
+Many of the health effects of soy sauce can be attributed to the secondary plant substances it contains (on the one hand from the soybean and on the other hand through fermentation with koji).
 Our article on secondary plant substances provides an overview of the classification of the substance groups, their occurrence in foods and possible effects on humans.
 Soy sauce contains the following secondary plant substances, among others: 7, 9

 However, it should be noted that the composition of the secondary plant substances in soy sauce can vary depending on the brand, time of harvest and growing conditions of the soybeans.
 Therefore, quantities are only of limited use and should only be understood roughly.